kibook/pmms/README.md

 # pmms - FiveM/RedM synchronized media player

-pmms (Poodle's MultiMedia System) allows players to play music/video from objects such as phonographs, radios or TVs.
+pmms (Poodle's MultiMedia System) allows players to play music/video from entities such as phonographs, radios or TVs.

 # Features